Showing posts with label AI. Show all posts

 I recently asked a few AI engines a complex tax query:

 DeepSeek: I registered and tried the search, but got the result "The server is busy.
 Please try again later."
-I tried a few times, it is working for common queries, but I assume as this logic wouldn't be cached, it can't even have an attempt with the free version 2/10.
+I tried a few times, and it is working for common queries.
+However, I assume that since this logic wouldn't be cached, it can't even attempt to work with the free version, 2/10.

-Claud.io: Clean result that is factually correct and offered possible items that would affect the calculation 10/10
+Claud.io: Clean result that is factually correct and offers possible items that would affect the calculation, 10/10

-Perplexity is my default AI power Search Engine:
+Perplexity Pro is my default AI AI-powered search Engine on my iPhone:

 Perplexity and the others are great for teaching me this (I use a homemade flip learning type approach), and here are my "follow-on" questions.
 However, to truly understand something, I still use books (mixed with perplexity), but nothing beats a human-written or recorded topic to give the best understanding.